Best Home Security Cameras

 Regardless of how you feel about them, those cameras are your neighbor’s property.
 If you tamper with them, vandalize them, or destroy them, it’s your door the police will be knocking on.
 And guess what?
 Your neighbor is going to have plenty of evidence it was you.

 The same goes with “hacks” you’re going to read about in online forums.
 Yeah, you can maybe blind an infrared sensor with a laser pointer or LED, but how exactly are you going to rig that up?
 How can you make sure it’s shining directly into the camera’s sensor?
 Do you want to set up a super powerful spotlight that shines directly onto your neighbor’s security camera at all times?
-Seems like a huge headache waiting to happen, and it probably won’t work anyway.
+Deliberately interfering with security equipment could be considered harassment or stalking in many jurisdictions.

 And finally, no, you’re not going to somehow “jam” their security camera.
 Anyone trying to sell you a security camera “jammer” is probably a “scammer.”
 You can purchase Wi-Fi, Bluetooth, and cellular disruptors from sketchy sources.
 However even if they work — and that’s a big maybe — they’re likely not going to be powerful enough to do anything but mess up your own network unless you’re paying thousands of dollars for them.
-Oh, and they’re also super illegal, as per FCC regulations.
-So don’t even go there.
+Oh, and they’re also super illegal.
+The FCC explicitly prohibits the use of jamming devices.4 So don’t even go there.

 Final Thoughts on Blocking Security Cameras